AIM shares are high risk high reward and in this guide, we’ll explore everything you need to know about AIM shares.

 While there are many young and growing companies within the AIM market, there are also companies that have already seen rapid growth.

-And, investing in an AIM-listed company represents the opportunity to purchase shares at a very reasonable price.
+Now, of course, everyone is after a deal, and investing in an AIM-listed company represents the opportunity to purchase shares at a very reasonable price.

-For example, to be listed on the primary market, such as the FTSE 100 or 250, a company will need to provide a track record of audited financial records over a specified amount of years.
+Investing in AIM companies comes with a higher risk due to the more relaxed listing requirements, meaning that they attract a particular type of company.
+For example, to be listed on the primary market, such as the FTSE 100 or 250, a company will need to provide a track record of audited financial records over a specified number of years.

 However, listing on the AIM market does not require such an extensive track record, and so, it inherently means that companies listed will be riskier.

+AIM shares can be highly volatile, and it is not out of the norm for a company in the AIM to see big swings in price each day.
 This means that while there is the potential for big profits, there is also the potential for large losses, so it is essential to consider that when purchasing shares.

+The most important thing to do when you consider investing in an AIM company is to conduct thorough research beforehand.
 There are many examples of AIM companies failing after a brief period of relative success, so research will be key to help avoid that trap.